OUR BIG IDEA

-Today, a global innovation revolution is transforming our lives, driven largely by three critical systems: Infrastructure, workforce and innovation.
+Today, living in the COVID-19 Pandemic, affordable broadband and 100% cell phone coverage is more essential than ever.
+A global innovation revolution is transforming our lives, driven largely by three critical systems: Infrastructure, workforce and innovation.
 To survive, Pennsylvania must rapidly accelerate upgrades to these 3 critical systems so its businesses and citizens can compete globally, nationally and locally.
 AcceleratePA is designed to help speed these system upgrades across Pennsylvania.
 We must act quickly.
 We need you to join the Pennsylvania Acceleration Project and help push our regional economies forward.

 1. INFRASTRUCTURE: JOBS.
 While 86% of Americans use the internet, the US is ranked 25th for internet penetration.
 US eCommerce is $349 Billion, China eCommerce is $563 Billion.
 40% of web users will abandon a website if it takes longer than 3 seconds to load.
 An increase in site speed from 8 to 2 seconds can boost conversion rates by 74%.
 Stated more bluntly, if a webpage takes 6 seconds to load, 50% of users will drop; and 60% of that 50 % will never return to that site, ever!
 Broadband matters!